-In 2008, Dr. Williams moved to the University of Oxford where she established her research group in the Dept of Physiology, Anatomy and Genetics investigating the role of the oocyte in regulating fertility and ovarian function supported by a MRC New Investigator grant.
-In 2011, Dr. Williams moved to the Nuffield Department of Women's and Reproductive Health (previously Obstetrics and Gynaecology).
+In 2008, Prof. Williams moved to the University of Oxford where she established her research group in the Dept of Physiology, Anatomy and Genetics investigating the role of the oocyte in regulating fertility and ovarian function supported by a MRC New Investigator grant.
+In 2011, Prof. Williams moved to the Nuffield Department of Women's and Reproductive Health (previously Obstetrics and Gynaecology).

-Dr. Williams continues to work on premature ovarian insufficiency (supported by a MRC Centenary Award), and understanding ovarian function in health and disease.
-Dr. Williams has also expanded her programme of research to study human ovarian function and now leads the Oxford Ovarian Fertility Preservation Research Programme to develop and improve techniques for human fertility preservation.
+Prof. Williams continues to work on premature ovarian insufficiency (supported by a MRC Centenary Award), and understanding ovarian function in health and disease.
+Prof. Williams has also expanded her programme of research to study human ovarian function and now leads the Oxford Ovarian Fertility Preservation Research Programme to develop and improve techniques for human fertility preservation.

 Prof. Williams has also established the Rhino Fertility Project with the aim of developing techniques to culture rhino ovarian tissue and generate follicles and eggs in vitro.
 This project will develop techniques using Southern White Rhino ovarian tissue with the goal of saving the Northern White Rhino of which there are only two females left.